Dor (film): Plot

-Feeling that befriending Meera might help her cause, Zeenat approaches her at a temple Meera visits daily.
-She is too afraid to tell Meera the truth and does not reveal who she is.
-They become good friends and spend most of their time together.
-Their friendship brings out the missing part in each of their personalities.
-Meera gets a glimpse of freedom; this brings her out of the shell of traditions and gives her a new perspective on life.
+Thinking that befriending Meera might further her cause, Zeenat approaches her at the temple she visits daily.
+However, she is too afraid to tell Meera the truth and does not reveal who she is.
+Nevertheless, they become good friends and spend most of their time together.
+Their friendship brings out the missing part of each other's personalities.
+Meera gets a glimpse of freedom, which helps her to break free from tradition and gives her a new perspective on life.

-The Singh family is in debt to Chopra, a local factory owner.
-When Randhir requests more time to repay it, he is given an offer – pardoning the debt in exchange for Meera.
+The Singh family owes money to Chopra, a local factory owner.
+When Randhir asks for more time to repay the debt, Chopra makes him an offer: he will forgive the debt in exchange for Meera.
 Randhir accepts.
-When news of the death sentence arrives, Zeenat is compelled to tell the truth to Meera.
-The fact that her friendship was based on false pretences hurts Meera, and she refuses to sign the maafinama (statement of forgiveness).
-She makes it clear that she wants to hurt her husband's murderer, even if it was an accident, because of how much she is hurting in her new, veiled life.
+When news of the death sentence arrives, Zeenat feels compelled to tell Meera the truth.
+Meera is hurt by the fact that their friendship was based on false pretences, and she refuses to sign the maafinama (statement of forgiveness).
+She makes it clear that she wants to hurt her husband's murderer, even though it was an accident, because she is suffering in her new, veiled life.

-Zeenat is hurt but accepts it as fate and decides to leave.
-Meera has a change of heart because of her disillusionment at Randhir's willingness to "sell" her to Chopra.
+Zeenat is hurt, but she accepts it as fate and decides to leave.
+However, Meera has a change of heart due to her disillusionment at Randhir's willingness to 'sell' her to Chopra.
 She hurries to the railway station, where she gives Zeenat the signed statement of forgiveness.
-Zeenat extends her hand from the train, and Meera grabs it and climbs aboard, running away from the only life she has ever known.
+Zeenat extends her hand from the train and Meera grabs it, climbing aboard and running away from the only life she has ever known.